Policy Tracker

 11370.1.5.

-(a) As used in this chapter, “person” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, robots, or other nonhuman entities, whether physical or digital.
+(a) As used in this chapter, “person” and any other similar terms referring to those who may engage with governmental agencies under this chapter do not include artificial intelligence systems, autonomous agents, or robots, whether physical or digital.

 Section 11405.70 of the Government Code is amended to read: